Clover (detector)

 A clover detector is a gamma-ray detector that consists of 4 coaxial N-type high purity germanium (Ge) crystals each machined to shape and mounted in a common cryostat to form a structure resembling a four-leaf clover.

+The clover is the first composite Ge detector.
+It remains widely used in the detectors of particle accelerators, where multiple clover modules form an array all around the target to capture the rays.
+More complex composite detectors, such as the 7-element hexagonal cluster detector used on the Euroball, offer even better data.

 Operation

 A gamma ray may interact with a single Ge crystal and deposit its full energy.
 The resulting charge collected will then be proportional to this energy.
 However, through the process of Compton scattering, a gamma ray may interact with two (or possibly more) crystals resulting in the energy (and thus the liberated charge) being shared by the crystals.
 In this case, a process known as add-back, where the charge collected by each of the crystals is summed, can be used to determine the energy of the incident gamma ray.

+In addition to add-back, the Clover also uses Compton suppression using a fence of BGO detectors.
+A gamma ray can escape the Clover array via Compton scattering, causing incorrectly low charge values.
+A BGO detector can detect the escaped ray and have the computer ignore the wrong reading from the Clover.